tidalmigrations/tidalmigrations.github.io/pages/tidal tools/machine_stats.md

 dependencies setup:

 - To get started you will need to have Tidal Tools installed.
-You can check out this [article](tidal-tools.html) on how to install it.
+You can check out [Getting Started with Tidal Tools](tidal-tools.html) guide on how to install it.
 - You will need [WinRM
   enabled](https://support.auvik.com/hc/en-us/articles/204424994-How-to-enable-WinRM-with-domain-controller-Group-Policy-for-WMI-monitoring)
   across your environment for this.
-- The scripts needed for this process can be found in [this github repository](https://github.com/tidalmigrations/machine_stats/tree/master/windows).
+- The scripts needed for this process can be found in [Machine Stats for Windows GitHub repository](https://github.com/tidalmigrations/machine_stats/tree/master/windows).

 ### Running the Script